 Experience & Education

-Leader/Saxophone/Vocals for Thomas Harris QuintetJune 2011 to Present (over 6 years)
+Leader/Saxophone/Vocals for Thomas Harris QuintetJune 2011 to Present (about 7 years)

 The Thomas Harris Quintet is a classic jazz ensemble based in the Pacific Northwest, featuring my own original compositions and selections from the great composers of 1930s-1960s.